pgbouncer/pgbouncer/doc/usage.md

 :   A string containing the `application_name` set on the linked client connection,
     or empty if this is not set, or if there is no linked connection.

+prepared_statements
+:  The amount of prepared statements that are prepared on the server.
+This number is limited by the `prepared_statement_cache_size` setting.

 #### SHOW CLIENTS

 type